Oncology rehabilitation for stomach cancer

 - Improve your overall mobility

-- Optimize your physical function, safety and well-being
+- Improve your physical function, safety and well-being

 We also provide an educational component to help you understand the physical and psychological benefits of physical restoration, and to help prepare you and your family for continuing the program at home.